beckert26/bdem7v/Assignments/sprint-3/README.md

 2.) **Top 100 Counties with the most cases:**  Gives a list of the top 100 counties and their cases in order of most cases to least cases.
 Since there was thousands of counties in the data set I thought it would be most helpful to see the top 100.<br>
 3.) **Total cases in the last 10 days:** Shows the total overall cases in the last 10 days data has been uploaded to the csv file.
 This query allows users to see how quickly cases are climbing recently. <br>
 4.) **Total deaths in the last 10 days:** Shows the total overall deaths in the last 10 days data has been uploaded to the csv file. <br>
-5.) **Death rate by state:** Orders the states from highest death rate to lowest deaths rate based on for how many total cases and deaths the state has. <br>
+5.) **Death rate by state:** Orders the states from highest death rate to lowest deaths rate based on for how many total cases and deaths the state has.
+This query can give you an idea of how good each state is at treating the virus. <br>

 ## How to Run ##
 ### Download ###